kkoomen/vim-doge/README.md

 Default: `1`

-Whether or not to enable builtin mappings.
+Whether or not to enable built-in mappings.

 ### `g:doge_mapping`